 Without a maximised plan, Celia will probably be able to retire only at 65, even with at her impressive rate of wealth-building.
-A casual chat several years ago with an old friend who had become a financial advisor that made her realise she needed a plan with a greater potential for better returns if an earlier retirement was the goal.
+A casual chat several years ago with an old friend who had become a financial consultant that made her realise she needed a plan with a greater potential for better returns if an earlier retirement was the goal.

 With her friend’s help, she strengthened her insurance coverage to prepare for various scenarios, restructured her investments and savings to include long-term blue chip investments, mid-term real estate investments and mid-term forced savings that gave her a better yield than fixed deposits, allowing her to trade on the stock market daily — something she enjoys — while still giving her access to some, if less, liquid cash.

 This new structure, even in the face of a weakening world market, should help her reach her goal of retiring by the age of 52.

 With the high cost of living in Singapore and inevitable inflation, retirement in Singapore is an expensive affair depending on the retirement lifestyle you have in mind.
 Depending solely on your CPF to tide you through your golden years is probably not the best plan of action.

 If you are currently doing research to figure out the best financial plan for yourself, it is important to note that working with information you find online or through random friends might not give you the most accurate guide on how you should best invest your cash.
 Without professional guidance, this might be a tedious and time consuming process, and most importantly, piecing together the best plan that works with your personal lifestyle and risk appetite can be difficult on your own.